 CSA's 120 members are men, women and their children from all walks of life that share the love of surfcasting.
 CSA fosters the promotion of the sport of surfcasting to its members and the general public.
 The CSA is highly regarded as one of the top surfcasting Clubs on the East Coast.

 At each meeting, we have a guest speaker who talks to the club about different aspects of surf fishing.
 We have some of the most well-known surfcasters on the east coast speak at our club.
 Past speakers include Tony Stetzko, “Crazy” Alberto Knie, Zeno Hromin, Dennis Zambrotta, Steve McKenna to name just a few.
 We also have our club members as guest speakers regarding such topics as active chunking, fishing with wetsuits, and fly fishing the surf.
 In addition to educating our membership through guest speakers, we also have an extensive book and video library that members can check out similar to your local lending library.

 CSA also sponsors many trips throughout the year to various local and out of state waters.
 Our local trips provide a way for members to learn from more experienced club members where, when and how to fish the waters close to home.
 Our out of state trip offerings include trips to Cuttyhunk Island in Massachusetts, Island Beach State Park in New Jersey, and Block Island.
 While the club organizes trips, a clear benefit of the club is meeting others and fishing together both locally or abroad.

-With limited shoreline available to surfcast in Connecticut, CSA focuses on protecting and maintaining those areas that allow access to fisherman.
+With limited shoreline available to surf cast in Connecticut, CSA focuses on protecting and maintaining those areas that allow access to fishermen.
 CSA participates and sponsors several beach cleanups throughout the year in such locations as Madison, CT, Westerly, RI and many other areas that are frequented by shore fisherman.